 Look through the screen of your phone instead of looking at it.
 That’s farming in a nutshell.
-Certain shots will look better if you zoom out and try to capture all what’s happening in a single shot.
+Certain shots will look better if you zoom out and try to capture all that’s happening in a single shot.
 You might capture an unplanned detail that will enhance your photo.

 STEP 7: Draw The Viewer’s Eye (Leading Lines)

 “Leading lines” remember this term!
 Photo composition has several principles, leading lines is one of those principles you can adapt.
 It’s mainly used to draw the viewers’ attention to a single point.
-Peoples’ eyes are naturally drawn to lines whether it’s vertical, horizontal or parallel.
+Peoples’ eyes are naturally drawn to lines whether it’s vertical, horizontal, or parallel.
 This technique will help you add motion to your frame.

 STEP 8: Create Depth

 A photo with depth will emit warmth and will engage with the viewer’s senses.
 At certain times when taking photos of a far or med distant object it may appear as flat, but adding another object to the frame at a different distance will create layers.
 Thus, those layers will create depth.